NullDesk/nullmailer/README.md

 Every effort has been made to keep inheritance of <code>Mailer&lt;TSettings&gt;</code> fairly straight forward.

 The primary method you must supply is a method that can deliver a single <code>DeliveryItem</code> using the email service your mailer supports.
 The method should return the DeliveryItem if it was successfully sent, or throw an exception if something went wrong.

  The base class will handle logging the exception, updating the DeliveryItem's properties, recording the delivery attempt to the history store, etc. All you have to do is send the email via the mail service, and either throw an exception or return the deliery item if it was sent.

         public class MySimpleMailer : Mailer<MyMailerSettings>
         {
             protected override async Task<string> DeliverMessageAsync(
                 DeliveryItem deliveryItem,
+                bool autoCloseConnection = true,
                 CancellationToken token = default(CancellationToken))
             {
                 //... implementation here
                 // return provider supplied message ID, or null if not applicable }

+            protected override async Task CloseMailClientConnectionAsync(CancellationToken token = default(CancellationToken))
+            {
+                //explicitly close any open mail client connections }
         }